Tirthankar-Halder/ColPheT/README.md

 ColPheT is an embeddable interactive command-line visualization component developed by the [Integrative Genomics Viewer (IGV)](https://igv.org) team.

-## Citing igv.js
+## Citing ColPheT

 T. Halder, , Sk.
-Arif Ahmed, J. Hira, ColPheT: an embeddable python implementation of the Integrative command-line tool , Bioinformatics, Volume 39, Issue 1, January 2023, , https://doi.org/**/bioinformatics/
+Arif Ahmed, J. Hira, ColPheT: an embeddable python implementation of the Integrative command-line tool , Bioinformatics,,  ,  , , https://doi.org/**/bioinformatics/

 Below are examples and a quickstart guide.
 See the [developer documentation](https://igv.org/doc/igvjs) for more documentation.